vincenzo0203/CrimeMiner/README.md

 - Now open CMD and run the following command "sudo nautilus /usr/local/`<neo4j_folder>`/data"
 - In this folder create the folder "dumps"
 - Insert the file "neo4j.dump" in "dumps" (contact the administrators for neo4j.dump file)
-- Now return on CMD and run the command: "neo4j-admin database load --overwrite-destination=true neo4j" and the database is populated
+- Now return on CMD run sudo -i and then run the command: "neo4j-admin database load --overwrite-destination=true neo4j" and the database is populated

 ### Start Neo4j
-- Open CMD as Administrator and just execute "neo4j console" and Neo4j will start listening on the default port with URL "localhost:7474/browser"
+- Open CMD run sudo -i and then just execute "neo4j console" and Neo4j will start listening on the default port with URL "localhost:7474/browser"
 - Enter init credentials username: "neo4j" and password: "neo4j"
 - Neo4j will redirect you to a new password web-page and here you have to enter the project password: "neo44%*j"